Berlin, New Hampshire: Geography

+Berlin is located in northern New Hampshire, north of the White Mountains, in the state's North Country region.

 According to the United States Census Bureau, the city has a total area of 161.1 sqkm, of which 158.9 sqkm are land and 2.2 sqkm are water, comprising 1.37% of the city.
 Berlin is situated at the confluence of the Androscoggin and Dead rivers.
 The Mahoosuc Range is to the southeast.
 Jericho Mountain State Park, created from a city park and from private land in 2005, is west of the city center and features a reservoir created in the 1970s and a network of ATV trails.
 The city's highest point is Mount Weeks, at 3901 ft above sea level.
 A prominent feature in the landscape of Berlin is 2031 ft Mount Forist, rising over the west side of the city.
 Approximately half of Berlin lies within the Connecticut River watershed, and half lies in the Androscoggin River watershed.